-Strings are often needed to be manipulated by programmer according to the need of a problem.
-All string manipulation can be done manually by the programmer but, this makes programming complex and large.
-To solve this, the C supports a large number of string handling functions.
+You need to often manipulate strings according to the need of a problem.
+Most, if not all, of the time string manipulation can be done manually but, this makes programming complex and large.

 #include <string.h>

-Functions gets() and puts() are two string functions to take string input from user and display string respectively as mentioned in previous chapter.
+Functions gets() and puts() are two string functions to take string input from the user and display it respectively as mentioned in the previous chapter.

 #include<stdio.h>